knight6700/Real-Time-Order-Status-Case-study/README.md

 * When the user goes offline, the app automatically falls back to cached data to keep the experience smooth and uninterrupted.
 * The UI shows the most recent available data along with the time it was last updated, so users know how fresh the information is.
-* To handle short-term disruptions or late client connections, the system keeps a brief history of recent updates (around 5–10 minutes).
 * If real-time updates via WebSocket, the system relies on this cache or switches to API polling to ensure users still see relevant information.

 ### Tech Stack Choices